unitaryfund/unitary.foundation/src/content/blog/Announcing_unitaryHACK25.md

 - **Register** for unitaryHACK25 [through this link](https://airtable.com/apppeZIiaDZ7dgNya/pag7CoNawqpRfN6Oo/form)
 - **Check out** the [unitaryHACK website](https://unitaryhack.dev/) to learn more about the rules and see the projects that have signed up so far
 - **Join** us on [Discord](https://discord.gg/2Y9z9xKKbr) to be the first to hear announcements and ask our team any questions you may have leading up to the event
 - **Consider** hosting an in-person hackday at your college or university as part of unitaryHACK.
 Ready to host?
-Reach out to Veena at hack(at)unitary(dot)foundation to set up your Hackday
+Reach out to us at hack(at)unitary(dot)foundation to set up your Hackday
 - **Become** a sponsor of the event.
 The threshold for sponsorship of unitaryHACK is lower than other events out there - we hope you'll take advantage and support our open source community in a meaningful way!
-Reach out to Ben at partners(at)unitary(dot)foundation for more information.
+Reach out to us at partners(at)unitary(dot)foundation for more information.

 See you all in May!